MikevPeeren/Javascript/README.md

-This is a repository that will display my learning curve in Javascript :)
+This is a repository that will display my learning curve in JavaScript :)